nalmadi/fix8/README.md

     Download the datasets here: <a id="raw-url" href="https://github.com/nalmadi/fix8/releases/download/v1.3/fix8_v1.3_datasets.zip">[Datasets]</a>

 # Python Compatibility 🐍
 Fix8 has been thoroughly tested and runs reliably on Python versions 3.9, 3.10, and 3.11.
-Support for Python 3.12 and 3.13 is in progress, please checkout the `py313-updates` branch of this repository for the latest Python 3.13 compatible version of Fix8.
+Support for Python 3.12 and 3.13 is in progress, please checkout the  <a id="raw-url" href="https://github.com/nalmadi/fix8/tree/py313-updates">`[py313-updates]`</a> branch of this repository for the latest Python 3.13 compatible version of Fix8.

 # Run Fix8 from code 🚀
 To run Fix8 from the Python code, follow these steps: